 You can also find Niacin in foods like beets, beef, nuts, mushrooms, sunflower seeds, tuna, and many dairy products.

 Another problem of niacin deficiency is weight gain.
 If your hair is thinning, and you have put on a few pounds, you could benefit from a B3 vitamin.
-Doctors also suggest that if you smoke, drink alcohol regularly, or take painkillers, you are at risk for a niacin deficiency because your body lacks the ability to absorb this vitamin.
-You may need to talk to your doctor and get a blood test if you are on these medications and wish to increase your Niacin intake.
+Doctors also suggest that if you smoke, drink alcohol regularly, or take painkillers, you’re at risk for a niacin deficiency because your body lacks the ability to absorb this vitamin.
+You may need to talk to your doctor and get a blood test if you’re on these medications and wish to increase your Niacin intake.

 Wrapping Up: Are Hair Growth Vitamins Worth It?